Syed-Abid/Data-Driven-Disease-Prediction-Project/README.md

 Here's a glimpse of what you'll find in this project:

-- `data/`: The heart of the project, containing the heart disease dataset.
+- `data/`: The heart of the project, containing the heart disease dataset.(The dataset is preset in the repository)
 - `notebooks/`: Jupyter notebooks where I've conducted data analysis, preprocessing, and model training.
 - `models/`: This is where the magic happens.
 It houses the heart disease diagnosing model ready to predict and save lives.
 - `app/`: A bonus feature!
 Explore a user-friendly web application to check heart disease risk.